gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### 'gm_pub_keys_info' Parameter {#gm-dh-info}

-The 'gm_dh_pub_keys' parameter is an OPTIONAL parameter of the Token Post response message defined in Section 5.10.1. of {{I-D.ietf-ace-oauth-authz}}.
+The 'gm_dh_pub_keys' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.

 This parameter is used to require and retrieve from the Group Manager its Diffie-Hellman public key used in the OSCORE group.
 The Group Manager has specifically a Diffie-Hellman public key if and only if the OSCORE group is a pairwise-only group.
 In this case, the early retrieval of the Group Manager's public key is necessary in order for the joining node to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).